 SUPPORT THE PROTECTIVE RELAY FROM THE FRONT SIDE WHEN THE SCREWS ARE LOOSENED OR REMOVED.
-WITHOUT SUCH SUPPORT, THE PROTECTIVE RELAY COULD FALL OR THE PANEL COULD BE DAMAGED.
+WITHOUT SUCH SUPPORT, THE PRO-TECTIVE RELAY COULD FALL OR THE PANEL COULD BE DAMAGED.

 - Step 6: Carefully lay the screws aside for later use. - Step 7: Mount the replacement unit.
-Read paragraph 5-2.2 before attempting this. - Step 8: Reverse the procedure outlined in Steps 4 and 5. - Step 9: Using the sketch mentioned in Step 3, replace each wire at the correct terminal.
+Read Paragraph 5-2.2 before attempting this. - Step 8: Reverse the procedure outlined in Steps 4 and 5. - Step 9: Using the sketch mentioned in Step 3, replace each wire at the correct terminal.
 Be sure that each is firmly tightened.
-Remove temporary shorts on incoming current transformers.

-Step 10: Restore control power.
-Refer to paragraphs 5-4.2 entitled "Initial Power Application."
+Remove temporary shorts on incoming current transformers. - Step 10: Restore control power.
+Refer to Paragraph 5-5.2 entitled "Initial Power Application."